TosbackCgusBridge-Bot/CGUs-versions/Americanexpress/Privacy Policy.md

 **How Do We Use Information?**

-We (or our Vendors) use information collected as described in this Statement, sometimes combined with information from Other Sources, in the following ways:
+We (or our Vendors) use information covered by this Statement, sometimes combined with information from Other Sources, in the following ways:

 *   To deliver products and services.
 For example, to:
     *   recognize you when you return to our sites;